Last modified: Feb. 19, 2021, 12:15 p.m.

 The cocoon is reddish and is spun on the trunk of the host tree.

-The species mines the wings of the fruits of Acer pseudoplatanus and A. monspessulanum.
+The species mines the fruits of: Acer pseudoplatanus and A. monspessulanum.